omajid/omajid.github.io/content/posts/2020-07-08-what-is-glibcxx-error.md

 distribution you are using is compatible with the application (or library) that's causing this error.

+**The application/library does *not* support your Linux distribution**:

 If you are using a Linux distribution which is too old and not supported by the application, upgrade to a newer one.

 For example, if you need to run an application on RHEL 6 that reports this error, consider upgrading to RHEL 7 (or RHEL 8) to resolve this problem.

+**The application/library does support your Linux distribution**:

-If the application/library supports the version of your Linux distribution, then it's probably that you got the wrong application or library binary.
+If the application/library supports the version of your Linux distribution, then you got the wrong application or library binary.
 See if you can find a binary download that's appropriate for your distribution. .NET Core, for example, supports RHEL 6, but has a separate binary download for RHEL 6.
 The regular .NET download supports Linux distributions that are newer than RHEL 6.

 You might also want to file a bug/issue or report it to the application/library provider some other way.
-This will help them understand whether there's changes to the downloads and/or documentation needed to make it easier to avoid this issue.
+This will let them know that they need to change the downloads section and the documentation to help their users avoid this issue.

 ## Here's how *not* to fix the problem